The Debt Trap: How Capital Drains Our Communities

 Breakout Session

 Across Baltimore, many small business owners are not choosing between “good” and “bad” capital.
 They are often choosing between survival and closure.
-This session explores how predatory lending, merchant cash advances, and financial pressure impact neighborhood businesses and long-term economic stability.
+This session explores how predatory lending, merchant cash advances, delayed reimbursements, and high-cost financing impact neighborhood businesses, organizations, and long-term economic stability.

-Through conversation, fictionalized entrepreneur debt scenarios, and collective reflection, participants will examine how capital systems can either stabilize businesses or deepen financial vulnerability for entrepreneurs operating in historically underinvested communities.
+Through conversation, interactive debt scenarios, and collective reflection, participants will examine how capital systems can either stabilize businesses or deepen financial vulnerability for entrepreneurs operating in historically underinvested communities.

 Featured Speakers